 3.5 Should any part of this Agreement be found to be unlawful or unenforceable, the offending part is to be deemed omitted without affecting the legality or enforceability of any other parts of the agreement.

-5.2 Purpose of Processing.
-The Provider shall process the Personal Data provided by the Customer strictly only in accordance with clause 1.5(a) above and/or to the extent that such processing enables it to properly fulfil its obligations under the Contract and any renewal or extension thereof.
+6.2 Purpose of Processing.
+The Provider shall process the Personal Data provided by the Client strictly only in accordance with the Agreement and/or to the extent that such processing enables it to properly fulfil its obligations under the Contract and any renewal or extension thereof.